namanyash/sit323-737-2023-t1-prac4c/README.md

 `http://localhost:5000/api/multiply`

 Supply two variables 'a' and 'b' as JSON data.
 You may try to imput string and other invalid input to test validations.
-This endpoint requires you to set the `x-auth-token` header.
+This endpoint requires you to set the `Authorization` header.
 Without the header you will be denied access.